ham04/imz-hamza/README.md

 HI!
-The first step you should change master branch and choose a branch Seminar 01
+The first step you should change master branch and choose a branch test after Seminar01